aoriens/news-service/README.md

   [CategoryItem](#CategoryItem) where a new category will be created.
 When no one specified, a new root category will be created.
 An integer, optional.

+### CreateDraft

+A request to create a news draft.
+Fields:

+- `title` - the document title.
+A string, required.
+- `text` - the document body as plain text.
+A string, required.
+- `author_id` - an identifier of an [Author](#Autor) of the news.
+An integer,
+  required.
+- `category_id` - an identifier of an [Category](#Category) of the news.
+An
+  integer, required.
+- `photo` - the primary illustration for the news.
+This is an optional URL of an image returned by the service or an optional [CreateImage](#CreateImage) entity.
+- `photos` - more illustrations for the news.
+This is an array consisting of URLs of images returned by the service and [CreateImage](#CreateImage) entities.
+Duplicate image URLs will be skipped.
+The parameter is required.
+- `tag_ids` - tags of the news.
+This is an array of integer identifiers of [Tag](#Tag) entities.
+Duplicate items are allowed and skipped.
+The parameter is required.

 ### CreateImage

 A request to create an image.
 Fields: